Oavo33/LOFTIES/README.md

   <a href="#">Login</a>
   <a href="#">Register</a>
   <div class="tooltip">
     You don't need to Sign Up!
-You are already a Member of Our community.
+You are already a Member of Our Community.
 Save that time browsing what's on offer this week!
   </div>
 </div>
     <h1>Collabor8</h1>